 The point is if you have to do certain things to impress someone then you are doing it wrong.
-It will be exhausting for you to do and in the worst scenario, the next the person might not notice it at all.
+It will be exhausting for you to do and in the worst scenario, the next person might not notice it at all.

 So, keep it simple. keep it real.

 23. You are one in the world.
-Unique, so keep it that way (unless you have twins)
+Unique, so keep it that way

 Our best strength is our uniqueness.
 If we stay this way we are one in several billion.

 No one can defeat you if you remain the way you are.
-Because they are not same as ‘you’.
+Because they are not the same as ‘you’.
 But once you try to change your uniqueness, it becomes easier for

 others to defeat you.